megastef/node-bro-ids/README.md

 #bro ids for nodejs

-The idea is to open processing [BRO IDS](https://www.bro.org) events in nodejs - this is a simple first step by by parsing the bro logfiles 'online' and generate new events when any of the log files gets modified.
+The idea is to do processing eveents from [BRO IDS](https://www.bro.org) in nodejs - this is a simple first step by by parsing the bro logfiles 'online' and generate new events when any of the logs gets modified.

-# the setup of bro itself
+## the setup of bro itself

-1. Enable JSON logging to your 'site/local.bro'
+Enable JSON logging to your 'site/local.bro'
 ```
 @load tuning/json-logs
 ```

-2. install this module
+## install this module

 ```
 npm install bro-ids
 ```

-3. Use the events in node.js
+## Use the events in node.js

-Imagine that you simply could call iptables --drop for IP's that tried to do a port scan or scan automatically back :)

 Maybe you simply want to store the events to Redis, Crate, Elasticsearch whatever without waiting for the BRO team to hack this in C++ or bro scripts (they are nice - but not for generic programming).
+Or imagine that you make your own version of fail2ban or scan back when you recognize a port scan.

 UNIX timestamps of the events are converted to JavaScript timestamps and event_source contains origin of Event (name of log in 3 version with path, without, and without extension .log).
 Eventlisteners must be registered to the basename of the log file, e.g. http.log would need a registration for 'http'.